Is Amazon Prime eco-friendly or wasteful?

 Does the ease of free, one-click shipping outweigh the potential environmental costs?

 Amazon Prime continues to gain traction with customers.
-One of Amazon.com's most popular options, Amazon Prime offers free two-day shipping on many items, along with unlimited video streaming and one free monthly Kindle book rental, all for just $79 a year.
-Amazon doesn't disclose actual sales figures, but the company did announce in August that it now ships more items through Amazon Prime's free two-day shipping than the free "super saver" shipping available for other customers who order $25 or more of products from the site.
+One of Amazon.com's most popular options, Amazon Prime offers free two-day shipping on many items, along with unlimited video streaming and one free monthly Kindle book rental, all for just $99 a year.
+Amazon doesn't disclose actual sales figures, but an analyst at Macquerie Securities shared some rough estimates with Quartz, saying that about 30 million households subscribed to Prime in 2014.
+(Note: This story was updated in 2015 to add the latest business numbers.)

 But for eco-conscious consumers, is Amazon Prime the best option?
 Does the ease of free shipping make us more wasteful?
 Does Amazon always make the most eco-friendly shipping decisions?